pnp/sp-dev-solutions/solutions/MultilingualPages/README.md

 ## Summary

-Multilingual Pages Converter is a .NET console application that allows you to convert a site previously using the PnP Multilingual Pages Application Extension to using the OOB SharePoint Online Multilingual Pages solution.
+Multilingual Pages Converter is a .NET console application that allows you to convert a site previously using the PnP Multilingual Pages Application Extension (archived to teh SPFxExt folder) to using the OOB SharePoint Online Multilingual Pages solution.

 ### Using the Multilingual Pages Converter